 – BSc (Hons) Applied Zoology (top-up) (Level 6) at Newquay

-– BSc (Hons) Biosciences (top-up) (final year/Level 6) at University of Plymouth
+– BSc (Hons) Biosciences (top-up) (final year/Level 6) at Plymouth University

 – Field Ecologist or Ecological Consultant

-– Work in Charities, e.g. Wildlife Trust Media, Environmental Journalism
+– Work in conservation Charities, e.g. Wildlife Trust Media, Environmental Journalism

 – Work in Government Organisations, e.g. Natural England, Environment Agency